torvalds/linux/Documentation/arch/arm/cluster-pm-race-avoidance.rst

 so.

-Simple locking may not be sufficient to solve this problem, because mechanisms like Linux spinlocks may rely on coherency mechanisms which are not immediately enabled when a cluster powers up.
+Simple locking may not be sufficient to solve this problem, because mechanisms like GNU/Linux spinlocks may rely on coherency mechanisms which are not immediately enabled when a cluster powers up.
 Since enabling or disabling those mechanisms may itself be a non-atomic operation (such as writing some hardware registers and invalidating large caches), other